Birthplace of the Industrial Revolution

 A museum that contains an exhibition dedicated to concrete may not at first fill you with enthusiasm.
-But bear with us because Amberley Museum and Heritage Centre , situated in the South Downs National Park in West Sussex, is far from dull.
+But bear with us because Amberley Museum and Heritage Centre is far from dull.

 Out in the open air you’ll find old railway coaches (that you can ride on) Penny Farthing bicycles (which you can’t), a quarry tunnel that appeared in the James Bond flick A View To Kill – and a 1950s fire station.
 Now tell us you’re not impressed...

-Down in Devon at the award-winning World Heritage site, Morwellham Quay , you'll discover a historic port, copper mine, working Victorian farm, as well as museums of costume and mining.
-All brought to life by an enthusiastic Living History team, as seen on BBC television.
+Down in Devon at the award-winning World Heritage site, Morwellham Quay , you'll discover a historic port, copper mine , working Victorian farm, as well as museums of costume and mining.
+All brought to life by an enthusiastic Living History team.